 "In determining an appropriate order the court shall consider the needs and best interests of the respondent as well as the need for protection of the community."
-Except in designated felony cases, which are governed by FCA § 353.5, the court "shall order the least restrictive available alternative . . . which is consistent with the needs and best interests of the respondent and the need for the protection of the community."
-FCA § 352.2(2)(a).
-Moreover, when placing the child, the court is required to determine "that, where appropriate, and where consistent with the need for protection of the community, reasonable efforts were made prior to the date of the dispositional hearing to prevent or eliminate the need for removal of the respondent from his or her home, or if the child was removed from his or her home prior to the dispositional hearing.
-Where appropriate and where consistent with the need for safety of the community, whether reasonable efforts were made to make it possible for the child to safely return home."
-FCA § 352.2(2)(b).
+Except in designated felony cases, which are governed by F.C.A. § 353.5, the court "shall order the least restrictive available alternative . . . which is consistent with the needs and best interests of the respondent and the need for the protection of the community."
+F.C.A. § 352.2(2)(a).
+Moreover, when placing the child, the court is required to determine "that, where appropriate, and where consistent with the need for protection of the community, reasonable efforts were made prior to the date of the dispositional hearing to prevent or eliminate the need for removal of the respondent from his or her home, or if the child was removed from his or her home prior to the dispositional hearing, where appropriate and where consistent with the need for safety of the community, whether reasonable efforts were made to make it possible for the child to safely return home."
+F.C.A. § 352.2(2)(b)(ii).

 Accordingly, when challenging a placement recommendation, the attorney should cite these statutory requirements while arguing that the Presentment Agency has failed to establish that any risk to the community posed by the child cannot be adequately addressed while the child resides at home.
 In some cases, the least restrictive alternative is an adjournment in contemplation of dismissal.
-See In re Israel M., 2008 WL 5170602 (1st Dept. 2008); In re Anthony M., 47 A.D.3d 434 1st Dept. 2008); In re Joel J., 33 A.D.3d 344 1st Dept. 2006); In re Letisha D., 14 A.D.3d 455 (1st Dept. 2005); In re Justin Charles H., 9 A.D.3d 316 (1st Dept. 2004).

-In the case of a child who already is in a foster care placement pursuant to FCA Article Ten or Ten-A, the attorney should, unless there is a strategic reason not to, insist that a representative of the local Department of Social Services appear at the dispositional hearing, and, where appropriate, argue that the DSS should remain responsible for the child and that no placement order is necessary.
-If the child is ultimately placed with the Office of Children and Family Services, the attorney should, where appropriate, insure that the child's foster care placement is not allowed to lapse merely because the child has been placed with OCFS.
+See In re Juan P., 114 A.D.3d 460 (1st Dept, 2014).
+Matter of Teriyana A. Mc., 100 A.D.3d 902 (2d Dept, 2012); In re Israel M., 57 A.D.3d 274 (1st Dept, 2008); In re Joel J., 33 A.D.3d 344 (1st Dept, 2006); In re Justin Charles H., 9 A.D.3d 316 (1st Dept, 2004).
+In the case of a child who already is in a foster care placement pursuant to F.C.A.
+Article 10 or 10-A, the attorney should, unless there is a strategic reason not to, consider asking that a representative of the local Department of Social Services appear at the dispositional hearing, and then argue that no placement order is necessary, and perhaps that dismissal or an adjournment in contemplation of dismissal is appropriate, because the child's needs are already being adequately addressed.
+If the child is ultimately placed with the Office of Children and Family Services, the attorney should, where appropriate, ensure that the child's placement in the Article 10 or 10-A proceeding is not terminated merely because the child has been placed with OCFS.
 In Matter of Peter R., 171 Misc.2d 278 (Fam.
 Ct., Kings Co., 1996), the court denied the Administration for Children's Services' application for leave to allow a foster care placement to lapse where there was a concurrent OCFS placement.
-The court noted that it had far more discretion to address the needs of the child under Article Ten.
+The court noted that it had far more discretion to address the needs of the child under Article 10.

 F-3.
-Request Rehabilitative Services for the Child in Placement.
+Request Rehabilitative Services for the Child in Placement

 If the child is placed by the court, the attorney should, as appropriate and with the consent of the child, ask the court to order that rehabilitative services, such as substance abuse or mental health treatment, be provided or arranged by the agency with which the child is placed.